aquach/vim-mediawiki-editor/README.md

 ## Usage

+### Mappings

+vim-mediawiki-editor has a few default bindings.
+They should probably change to something smarter.

+`gf` navigates to the wikilink under your cursor.

+`C-w f` opens the wikilink under your cursor in a new window.

+`gl` opens the backlinks for the wikilink under your cursor.

+`g.` opens the backlinks for the article you are on.

+### Commands

 vim-mediawiki-editor offers these commands:

 #### :MWRead <article-name>

-Loads the given article into the current buffer.
+Loads the given article into a new buffer.

 ```
 :MWRead Radish
 ```

+#### :MWBacklinks [article-name]

+Opens a list of things that link to the given article.

 #### :MWWrite [article-name]

-Writes the buffer back to the site.
-If you don't specify an article name, it defaults to the article you currently have open with `:MWRead`.
+Writes the article back to the site.
+If you don't specify an article name, it defaults to the article you opened with `:MWRead`.
 After prompting you for the edit summary and major/minor edit, it will publish your work back to the site.

 #### :MWDiff [article-name]